Home > Analyses > Technology > Asana, Inc.

 Risk Analysis

-The table below summarizes the key risk factors for Asana, Inc., highlighting their likelihood and potential impact on the company’s performance:
+Below is a summary of key risks facing Asana, Inc., highlighting their likelihood and potential impact on the company’s outlook:

 | Category | Description | Probability | Impact |